 Life Expectancy (Male)

-Life expectancy at birth is an estimate of how long, on average, people can expect to live (from birth).
-This average is based on patterns from the five previous years.
+Life expectancy at birth is an estimate of how long, on average, people can expect to live.
+This average is based on patterns observed from the previous five-year period of study.

 Why This Matters